 Kids can take a little convincing that people in costume aren’t scary, but fun — and Portland’s rich collection of children’s theater companies offer just the introduction they need.
 Kids already under the spell of the stage will delight in fantastical productions featuring acrobats, puppets and more.

 Northwest Children’s Theater offers vibrant, accessible productions, often based on classic books, that can be enjoyed by kids as young as four years old.
-Acclaimed Oregon Children’s Theatre aims a bit older, dabbling in rock opera and exploring world affairs.
+Acclaimed Oregon Children’s Theater aims a bit older, dabbling in rock opera and exploring world affairs.
 (Both of these companies also offer summer camps for blossoming performers.)

 The beloved kids’ shows at Imago Theatre feature acrobatic actors dressed as frogs, cats and a menagerie of other creatures who dance, mime, delight and surprise.
 (These wordless performances are equally appropriate for viewers who don’t speak English.)

 Trips outside the city promise all-ages entertainment.
 Here are four must-see attractions within two hours of downtown Portland.

 At these family-friendly Portland attractions, kids can walk in the shoes of the heroes they idolize: police officers, firefighters, astronauts, airplane pilots and sailors.